 The Rose and Crown is a country inn which has been much loved by locals and travellers for many generations.
 It is full of character and period features.
 The perfect place to curl up in front of the fire on a stormy winter’s evening as well as soaking up the sunshine and enjoying the views on a warm summer’s day.
 Whether you are looking for a country escape or are on an overnight business trip, The Rose and Crown provides the atmosphere, the comfort, the hospitality that you are looking for.
 The perfect base for your stay.
+Marcus Wilcox, and the team look forward to welcoming you to the Rose and Crown

 The Rose and Crown is situated in the immaculate village of Trent and was originally built in the 14th century to house the spire workers of the neighbouring St Andrew’s Church.
 The inn, church and village alike have a long and varied history from medieval times with many stories to tell.
 A few miles away lies the market town of Sherborne famed for its schools, Abbey and its delightful architecture.
 Rolling Dorset hills and the world renowned Jurassic coast lie to the south.
 To the west are the tranquil Somerset levels, whilst to the east is Stonehenge and Salisbury plain.
 The Roman city of Bath is only an hour’s trip to the north.